What would it mean for a community to strive towards living out John 17?

 We spent a year (2018) pressing into this question.
 What would it mean for us to “live out John 17”?
 How can you live out a prayer, anyway?
 Especially Jesus’ prayer for us to be united, in the same way that He and the Father are united?!?

-In 2019, we are taking our first step towards this high calling.
-The first step is for each of us, where we are at, to devote ourselves to living out John 17 in our personal lives.
-We envision introducing a community commitment in 2020, and a residential rule in 2021, Lord willing.
-But first, on June 7, the Friday before Pentecost, those who are willing to devote themselves in this way will join together to make the following commitment.
+In 2019, we have taken our first step towards this high calling - namely for each of us, where we are at, to devote ourselves to living out John 17 in our personal lives.
+On August 10, 2019, a number of us who are willing to devote themselves in this way joined together to make the following commitment.
+(We envision introducing a community commitment in 2020, and a residential rule in 2021, Lord willing.)

 to Live Out John 17